The Glory Years or Glory Days or something else

 People ask me if I have a favorite Outdoor Idaho program.
 That's like asking a dad if he loves his children equally.
 If he's honest, he'll tell you it depends on the day.

-That’s the way it is with the 350(?) programs the Outdoor Idaho team has produced over 40 years.
-I can't help it if there are a handful of programs that I’m particularly fond of, where things just seemed to click, where the writing worked, the video was exceptional, serendipity was on our side, the gremlins in the edit bay had been vanquished, and the editor had made it all flow seamlessly.
+That’s the way it is with the 350(?) programs the Outdoor Idaho team has produced over the years.
+I can't help it if there are a handful of programs that I’m particularly fond of, where things just seemed to click, where the writing worked, the video was exceptional, and the editor made it flow seamlessly.

-Often the reason I’m particularly fond of a show is because I remember all the work that went into its creation and all the memories.
+Often the reason I’m particularly fond of a show is because I remember the hard work that went into its creation.
 For me that immediately brings to mind hour-long programs like “50 Years of Wilderness,” "Idaho Headwaters," “Land of the Lost River Range,” "Beyond the White Clouds," “Idaho Geology: A Convergence of Wonders,” "The River of No Return," "Sawtooths on My Mind,” “Into the Pioneers,” "Pend Oreille Country," "Designing Idaho," "Spud Country," and “35th Anniversary Special.”

 I will occasionally run across one of these shows still airing on television, or I'll come across a show on-line, and I'll find myself saying, to no one in particular, "Hey, we didn't do too badly on that one."

-I'm especially fond of those shows that required exceptional exertion on our part and where several of my colleagues shared in their creation.
+I'm especially fond of the shows that required exceptional exertion on our part and where several of my colleagues shared in the program’s creation.

-One such collaboration that springs immediately to mind is "Idaho Headwaters."
+One such program that springs immediately to mind is "Idaho Headwaters."
 The concept of the show was straightforward enough.
-We travel to the birth place of some of Idaho's favorite rivers, and we report on them.
+Travel to the birthplace of some of Idaho's favorite rivers and report on them.
+In other words, work your way upstream until the river runs dry or a trickle seeps under a rock.

-"Idaho Headwaters" had a lot going for it from the start.
 The beginnings of rivers are some of the West's sacred places, usually located in the most beautiful, forgotten regions of the State.
-They can remind us what is worth protecting in this world of ours.
-Most of these headwaters are protected because they are not easy to get to.
+They remind us what is worth protecting in this world of ours.
+Most of these headwaters are protected just because they are not easy to get to.
 For us that often meant a long, multi-day journey into seldom-visited country.

-There had always been debate about that designation, and in 1989 the Geological Survey had to change the official map.
-Two geologists proved that the real source was a huge spring coming out of a hill guarded by a labyrinth of fallen trees.
-That meant the real source was outside Yellowstone National Park.
+But there had always been debate about that designation, and in 1989 the Geological Survey had to change the official map.
+Two geologists proved that the real source was a huge spring coming out of a hill, guarded by a labyrinth of fallen trees.
+That meant the real source of the Snake was outside Yellowstone National Park.

-"That’s where we were headed,” said John.
+"That’s where we were headed,” said John Crancer.
 “Our guide said we were at least thirty miles of hard riding away from the Continental Divide.
 That's where the Snake begins its 1,000-mile journey westward.
 That was our planned destination."

 For twelve hours John and Jay followed their guide and the pack horses through a stunning, untamed wilderness, the kind of terrain that few will ever experience.
 Grizzly bears and wolves were a real possibility.
 With darkness approaching, the group made camp that first night in a meadow alongside the ever-shrinking river.

 "We figured we could reach the most remote upper headwaters the next day," recalls John.
-"In the morning, we tried to follow the course of the largest of the many tributary streams flowing into the Snake River.
+"In the morning, we tried to follow the course of the largest of the many tributary streams.
 But our guide lost his bearings, and we followed the wrong branch of the river.
 After a long day in the saddle, we ended up on a sparkling stream that wasn’t actually the Snake’s source headwaters."

 Hydrologists will tell you that the hydrology can get complicated with these large rivers.
 But that's little comfort when you're lost and on a strict timetable with the guide and his horses.